AndersWoller/AndersWoller.github.io/_pages/research.md

 title: "Current projects"
 permalink: /Research/
 ---
 <p style="font-size:15px"> Here you can read about my ongoing research agenda of improving public trust in bureaucrats.
-Below, you can read abstracts of other ongoing projects - all work in progress.
+Below, you can also read abstracts of other ongoing projects - all work in progress.
 You are welcome to reach out for more info.
 For more developed work see the "Under review" section. </p>

 <h2> Countering the Reputation Crisis of Bureaucrats - Field Experimental Evidence From a Nation-Wide Union Campaign </h2> with Asmus Olsen